HectorRDB/CS289_Final_Project/README.md

 _**Group members:**_ Daniel Amar, Ariane Lozac'hmeur, Hector Roux de Bézieux & Alexandre Vincent

-The data is too large to be stored on Github but it is available at https://drive.google.com/drive/folders/1VoYkQakgiKELzysQvR-RjdJqKNRgMXoJ?usp=sharing.
+The data is too large to be stored on Github but it is available at upon request.

 The repository contains the following things: